Beer4Ever83/ipytv/README.md

     - It contains methods to fix errors in m3u files (i.e. errors that would make it impossible to load an m3u file as a playlist).
 2. `IPTVChannelDoctor`
     - It contains methods to fix errors in a channel (i.e. errors in the attributes of an #EXTINF row).
 3. `M3UPlaylistDoctor`
     - It applies the fixes in `IPTVChannelDoctor` to all channels in the playlist.

-All the classes above offer one public static method named `sanitize()` that is in charge of applying all different fixes.
+All the classes above offer one public, static method named `sanitize()` that is in charge of applying all different fixes.
 It can be used as follows:

 ```python